 An Employer of Record solves both of these issues without the need for an entity.
 An Employer of Record hires on that firm’s behalf.
 Most importantly, businesses enter and exit markets on their terms without lingering tear-down costs and processes.

 So, if a second or third COVID-19 “wave” hits or economic aftershocks occur, businesses are able to exit before spending additional precious financial resources.

-International PEO’s flexibility also enables businesses to hire one or more employees in multiple markets.
+Employer of Record’s flexibility also enables businesses to hire one or more employees in multiple markets.
 If a company sees an opportunity in India but also identifies an opportunity in Germany, then it can test both markets with a short-term project in each and then decide whether a longer-term presence makes financial and operational sense.
 In the end, International PEO’s inherent properties make it the most flexible, agile, and cost-effective solution for navigating the most uncertain times witnessed in more than a century.

 Go Global with Confidence